-Stopping a drug after using it for a long time causes anxiety, irritability, and sleep problems.
+Stopping an antianxiety or sedative medication after using it for a long time causes anxiety, irritability, and sleep problems.

-If people become dependent on a drug, they are gradually weaned off the drug by reducing the dose.
+If people become dependent on an antianxiety or sedative medication, they are gradually weaned off the medication by reducing the dose.

-Prescription drugs used to treat anxiety (antianxiety drugs) and induce sleep (sedatives, or sleep aids Prescription sleep aids The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
+Prescription drugs used to treat anxiety (antianxiety medications) or induce sleep (sedatives, or sleep aids Prescription sleep aids The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
 Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more ) can cause dependence.
-These drugs include benzodiazepines (such as diazepam and lorazepam), barbiturates, zolpidem, eszopiclone, and others.
-Each works in a different way, and each has a different potential for dependency and tolerance Intoxication .
+These medications include benzodiazepines (such as diazepam and lorazepam), barbiturates, zolpidem, eszopiclone, and others.
+Each works in a different way, and each has a different potential for dependency and tolerance Tolerance Tolerance is a person's diminished response to a drug, which occurs when the drug is used repeatedly and the body adapts to the continued presence of the drug.
+Resistance refers to the ability... read more .
 People who develop symptoms when they stop taking a substance are considered to be dependent on it.
-People who continue to use a substance even though they have problems caused by its use are considered to have a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more .
+People who continue to use a substance even though they have problems caused by its use are considered to have a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more .

-Most people dependent on antianxiety drugs and sedatives started out taking them for a medical reason.
+Most people dependent on antianxiety medications and sedatives started out taking them for a medical reason.
 Dependency can develop within as little as 2 weeks of continual use.

-Antianxiety drugs and sedatives causes both immediate and long-term symptoms.
+Antianxiety medications and sedatives causes both immediate and long-term symptoms.

-Antianxiety drugs and sedatives decrease alertness and can result in
+Antianxiety medications and sedatives decrease alertness and can result in

-These effects are magnified when people take alcohol Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more .
-These drugs may make people alternately depressed and anxious.
+These effects are magnified when people take alcohol Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more .

 In older people, symptoms may be more severe and may include dizziness, disorientation, delirium, and loss of balance.
 Falls may occur, resulting in broken bones, especially hip fractures.